 Your B2B website is live.
 The design is clean, the pages are built, and maybe on some pages, you still have ‘Lorum Ipsum”, and some pages have AI-generated generic text.
 You need copy that clearly describes your business and attracts the ideal businesses you want to work/collaborate with.

 Copy is one of the MOST important things on a B2B website.
-You can spend $54K on the design and still have a fancy site, but if the copy isn’t doing its job, everything’s a waste.
-And for a new site with zero traffic history, the copy you launch with determines whether your first visitors convert or bounce permanently.
+You can spend $54K on the design and have a fancy site, but if the copy isn’t doing its job, everything’s a waste.
+And for a new site with zero traffic, the copy determines whether your first visitors convert or bounce.

 This blog post will walk you through how B2B copywriting works, how to approach it for your specific industry, and how to hire and brief the right copywriter so your website starts generating leads from day one.